hapijs/yar/API.md

 **yar** adds the `session` property to every request object and initializes the `session.id` on the first request from each browser.
 The `request.session` interface provides the following methods:

 - `reset()` - clears the session and assigns a new session id.
-- `set(key, value)` - assigns a value (string, object, etc) to a given key which will persist across requests.
+- `set(key, value)` - assigns a value (string, object, etc) to a given key which will persist across requests.  returns the value.
 - `set(keysObject)` - assigns values to multiple keys using each 'keysObject' top-level property.
 - `get(key, clear)` - retreive value using a key.
 If 'clear' is 'true', key is cleared on return.
 - `clear(key)` - clears key.